Coldmooon/Variants-ResNet-Prototxt-Caffe/README.md

 ```
 python (pre)resnet_cifar.py training-data-path test-data-path mean-file-path N
 ```
-, where
+where

-- training-data-path: the path of training data (LEVELDB or LMDB).
+- `training-data-path`: the path of training data (LEVELDB or LMDB)
--     test-data-path: the path of test data (LEVELDB or LMDB).
+- `test-data-path`: the path of test data (LEVELDB or LMDB)
--     mean-file-path: the path of mean file for training data.
+- `mean-file-path`: the path of mean file for training data
--                  N: a parameter introduced by the original paper, meaning the number of repeat of residualn building block for each feature map size (32, 16, 8).
+- `N`: a parameter introduced by the original paper, meaning the number of repeat of residualn building block for each feature map size (32, 16, 8).
 For example, N = 5 means that creat 5 residual building blocks for feature map size 32, 5 for feature map size 16, and 5 for feature map size 8.
 Besides, in each building block, two weighted layers are included.
 So there are (5 + 5 + 5)*2 + 2 = 32 layers.

 # Examples: